Poetry for Exercise and Enjoyment

 How soon, unaccountable, I became tired and sick;

-Till rising and gliding out, I wander’d off by myself,
+Till rising and gliding out, I wander’d off

 In the mystical moist night-air, and from time to time,